*Online sessions available during the current pandemic - call or e-mail me and we can arrange an introductory appointment *

 I recognise taking the step to talk about what is troubling you with someone can be daunting.
 I provide a confidential, warm, empathic and non-judgemental space where you can be heard and understood.
+Life can be busy and you may not have had the time and space to have looked at what has been challenging for you up until now.

 I offer professional, high quality and confidential counselling to adults and young people in a safe environment, with the possibility of long term work, or short term, to work on specific issues.